omkarshinde22/covid-19-symtoms-checker/README.md

 `train-core` - Train the Core model.

-`interactive` - Run the Medicare Locator interactive learning mode.
+`interactive` - Run the Corona Test interactive learning mode.

 `cmdline` - Run the bot on the command line.